ovh/docs/pages/cloud/nutanix/23-ovh-gateway-doc/guide.en-ca.md

 > The file used is downloaded directly from the Ubuntu servers: <https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.img> then customised using cloud-init.

 > [!primary]
 > OVHcloud recommends that you replace this gateway with one of your choice.
+You can use this guide [OVHgateway replacement](https://docs.ovh.com/ca/en/nutanix/software-gateway-replacement/).

 The OVHgateway has a lightweight design, with 2 NICs, 1 vCPU, 1 GB of memory and 20 GiB of disk space.

-`ens3` is the interface for the external network and owns the Additional IP address.<br>
+`ens3` is the interface for the external network and owns the Additional IP address in the subnet **base** with VLAN 0.<br>
-`ens4` is the interface for the internal network.
+`ens4` is the interface for the internal network in the subnet **infra** with VLAN 1.

 OVHcloud teams have customised the VM with an *IPTABLES* script.